EPCCed/APT-python4hpc/lectures/02/README.md

 # Numba performance - `nopython` mode

- - A jit-decorated function should run much faster if all of its operations can be compiled into machine code, as there is then no involvement of the (much slower) Python interpreter

-- This requires that:
+- JIT-decorated function faster if:
-  - all native types in the function can be inferred
+  - All native types of objects in function code can be inferred
-  - no new Python objects are created in the function
+  - No new Python objects created in function code

+- Then:
-- If both are true, the Numba-compiled function code does not try to use the interpreter's Python/C API (for type checking or Python object handling)
+  - Function code does not need Python interpreter Python/C API for type checking or Python object handling
+  - Numba can compile entire function into machine code with LLVM to execute without using Python interpreter

-- `nopython=True` in the `@jit` decorator means the function code will only run if this is the case
+- "`nopython=True`" in `@jit` decorator means code won't execute otherwise
- - A warning is issued if these criteria cannot be met, and Numba will fall back to a less optimised mode
+  - Should enforce for best performance (modify code if needed to pass)

+- Without "`nopython=True`" non-LLVM-compilable code executed by Python interpreter
+  - Numba still tries to compile some parts, e.g. `for` loops

 ---